 The German Effective Altruism Network (NEAD) is an association of members of the EA community working to support a lively and sustainable EA landscape in Germany.
-This post reflects the board’s perspective (Markus Katharina Brechtel, Birte Spekker, Florian Zeidler and Ekaterina Ilin), and includes valuable feedback from Florian Jehn, Manuel Allgaier, and Peter Ruschhaupt.
+This post reflects the board’s perspective (Markus Katharina Brechtel, Birte Spekker, Florian Zeidler and Ekaterina Ilin), and includes valuable feedback from Florian Jehn, and Manuel Allgaier.

 As explained in this article, NEAD should not be considered the central community building organization in Germany but rather seen as part of the EA community building landscape.

 Since its re-launch in June 2020, the German Effective Altruism Network (NEAD) has worked out a strategy, set goals, and is currently working towards becoming an established local group support organization in the German EA community.
 Here we report on

 - the events and decisions we made that led to the re-launch,

 - our current position within the German EA community building landscape,

 - what we have achieved so far,